Akamai Foundation Inc

 • The Foundation seeks to "inspire the next generation of innovators"

-5. Organizational Capacity for Diversity and Inclusion
+5. Organisational Capacity for Diversity and Inclusion

 • Commitment to inclusive workplaces and serving diverse student populations